dschalk/monads-for-functional-javascript/README.md

 This is the repository for a [Motorcycle.js](https://github.com/motorcyclejs) application running online at [JS-monads-stable](http://schalk.net:3055).
 Motorcycle.js is essentially [Cycle.js](https://github.com/cyclejs/core) using [Most](https://github.com/cujojs/most) and [Snabbdom](https://github.com/paldepind/snabbdom) instead of RxJS and virtual-dom.

 The JS-monads constructors - "Monad", "MonadState", "MonadE", "MonadSet", and "MonadItter".project - are tools whic David Schalk devised for his personal use in front-end web development.
-They, and the the boilerplate funcntions they use, are in the ~/src/dist/monad.js file.
+They, and the boilerplate funcntions they use, are in the ~/src/dist/monad.js file.
 In the online demonstration, monad.js resides in the index.html file as a script.
 Functions that interact with the virtual DOM are in the main.js file.

 Aside from being a place to share my ideas and techniques with any developers who might be interested, the online demonstration is a tutorial for people who are interested in functional programming.
-It presents examples of devising abstractions to organize code into easily maintainable blocks.
-For example, tweaking how the application behaves when the simulated dice game's numbers display is traversed has been a matter of adjusting code in the trav_state.js file.
-For while, traveling backwards and clicking numbers or rolling the dice added new displays to the games mont recent history.
-Changing the line "next[3].unshift(ar)" to "next[3].splice( pMindex.x, 0, ar )" caused the new displays to be added wherever a player had traveled into the past.
-Whaxing whimsical for a moment, I'll say that the state that the player left behind is frozen exactly how it was, and the display shows the alternate reality being created, starting in the past.
+It presents examples of devising abstractions to organize code into blocks of code that are easy to reason about and maintaim.
+For example, tweaking how the application behaves when the simulated dice game's numbers display is traversed has been a matter of making adjuctment in trav_state, a function defined in monads.js, For while, traveling backwards and clicking numbers or rolling the dice added new displays to the games mont recent history.
+Changing the line "next[3].unshift(ar)" to "next[3].splice( pMindex.x, 0, ar )" caused the new displays to be added wherever a player happenes to be in in the history of displays.
+The state that the player left behind gets bumped up further into the future each time a new display if generated.
+In other words, the index number the array array that was left behind in travMonad.a gets incremented by 1 each time a new array is added.
+The abandoned array continues have index number == travMonad.a.length -1.
+The future is not altered.
+An alternative reality is created where the player can continue all the way to victory (goals == 3).

-ctions they use, are not currently a library. has several purposes.
-David Schalk's functional programming using instances of The server is a modified clone of the Haskell Wai Websockets server.
+The server is a modified clone of the Haskell Wai Websockets server.
 Haskell pattern matching and list comprehension made it easy to configure the server to broadcast selectively to members of groups, who share the dice game, todo list, and chat room.
 I use Babel and Webpack to prepare the front end and Stack to compile everything into a single executable which I upload to my Digital Ocean "droplet".

 The code here is not annotated, but detailed examinations of the code behind the multiplayer simulated dice game, persistent todo list, chat feature, and several other demonstrations can be found at [http://schalk.net:3055](http://schalk.net:3055), where the code is running online.